rrra/www/content/join/_index.md

 * [Check]({{< relref "/join/pay-by-check.md" >}})
 * [Credit, Debit, PayPal]({{< relref "/join/pay-by-card.md" >}})

-Membership renewals are due at the
+Annual membership renewals are due at the
 [January Business Meeting](/dates/business-meetings/).

 The current membership dues are listed on our